architect/arc.codes/src/views/docs/en/guides/plugins/hydrate.md

 > Note: this API is currently experimental and [collecting feedback here](https://github.com/architect/architect/issues/1369), please let us know what you think!

-Copy arbitrary files or folders into your project's Lambdas' shared code directories (e.g. `./src/$pragma/$name/node_modules/` or `./src/$pragma/$name/vendor`), and run arbitrary operations.
+Copy arbitrary files or folders into your project's Lambdas' dependency directories (e.g. `./src/$pragma/$name/node_modules/` if Node.js, or `./src/$pragma/$name/vendor` for Python, Ruby, etc.), and run arbitrary operations.

 `hydrate.copy` runs after all dependency installation and shared file operations are complete, ensuring that any filesystem mutations will be present in final deployment artifacts.